gaehlerm/SoftwareEngineering/README.md

 The most common command line software is the shell used on Unix systems.
 However, the Windows based PowerShell is a viable alternative.
 For many purposes python or other scripting languages can be used.

-The command line is the swiss military knife when programming.
+The command line is the swiss military knife of software development.
 It is the glue that connects all the different tools together.
-It enables us to automate all the build processes, etc. For this reason, the command line is generally to be preferred over GUI based tools.
-They are great for getting started with some smaller projects, however you’ll quickly reach some limits as they don’t scale up on bigger projects.
+It enables us to automate all the build processes.
+For this reason, the command line tools are generally to be preferred over GUI based tools.
+GUI based tools are great for getting started with some smaller projects, however you’ll quickly reach some limits as they don’t scale up on bigger projects.

-The shell is an extremely powerful and versatile tool for executing other programs and running scripts for running all kind of commands dealing with configuration settings, the filesystem, networking, etc. I it certainly worth learning at least some of the basics once you have the opportunity of automating a shell process.
+The shell is an extremely powerful and versatile tool for executing other programs and running scripts for running all kind of commands dealing with configuration settings, the filesystem, networking, etc. I it certainly worth learning at least some of the basic functionality once you have the opportunity of automating a shell process.

 ## IDE

 The Integrated Development Environment (IDE) is a class of software used for writing code.
-Like Microsoft Word for programmers.
+Like Microsoft Word adapted for programmers.
 There are dozens of different IDEs available, both proprietary and freely available.
 I never cared about the IDEs.
 I just use what my work colleagues showed me.
 I don’t think it’s worth spending too much time here by yourself so I recommend you to do the same as I did.

-In all up to date IDEs, there are plug ins for most of the software mentioned above.
-Ask your work colleague which ones.
+In all up to date IDEs, there are plug ins for most of the tools mentioned above.
+Ask your work colleague which ones you need.
 Spend a few hours with him to get an idea what they are used for.
 This is not wasted time.
 You also learn something about the code during that time.

 It is worthwhile learning some of the shortcuts in your IDE that allow you to modify code in different files faster.
 This is useful as it improves your work flow.
 But don’t overdo it at the beginning, you may be wasting too much time here.
 You can still learn more once you know how your personal work flow looks like.
 And if you really like to push the shortcuts to the limit, you’ll have to learn the VIM text editor which is operated by keyboard only.

-## CI software
+## Continuous Integration

-// mention Jenkins
+"Continuous integration (CI) is the practice of merging all developers' working copies to a shared mainline several times a day." // https://en.wikipedia.org/wiki/Continuous_integration
+This typically means checking in the latests changes of the code, compiling it if required, running all the tests and building the final artifact.

-There are several different suppliers for CI software.
+There are several different suppliers for Continuous Integration (CI) software.
 I don’t know the precise differences and probably you won’t have to neither.
 You don’t need this if you work alone and in any serious software company this choice is made by others.

+At the time of writing, Jenkins is the most commmonly used CI software.

 ## Debugger

+Probably everybody knows what debugging is.
+Because it is about the first thing you learn at programming: The code doesn't work and I don't understand what it does.
+Let's walk through it and see what my variables do.
+For example using print statements.
+But there is a better way than using print statements.
+The Debugger.

 Every programming language has its own debuggers and IDEs usually support a debugger plugin for most major programming languages.
 It is useful to know some of the basic functionality of a debugger.
 Mostly setting break points, navigating through the code and looking at the stack trace.
 But generally, it’s a sign of bad code if you have to use a debugger too often.
 Write small classes and functions where you can tell exactly what they should do.
 Along with plenty of unit tests.
 Depending on the error you should be able to pin point the source to a certain class or area of the code without using a debugger.
 Anyway.
 Feel free to use a debugger, for example if you work with legacy code.
 But always keep the code quality high and make sure you don’t need the debugger at all.